LSanten/MMS-Bubbles/Zettelkasten/MESH-CAP-OVERVIEW.md

 - [[MESH-CAP-A]] Collective creating or organizing with a file type
 - [[MESH-CAP-C]] Visual space for sharing of needs and collaboration around ideas
 - [[MESH-CAP-E]] canvas "discussions" as an explorative map
+- [[CO-CREATIVE-ECONOMY-A]] creating a container for collaboration
+- [[MMSSensingA]] Our senses are all we have yet are only a small part of our whole selves.
+The universe needs to touch itself

 ## Educational container
 - [[MESH-CAP-F]] Surfacing slow violence within education